-The Remuneration Committee consists of five members out of whom four are Independent Non-Executive Directors.
+The present Remuneration Committee consists of four members out of whom three are Independent Non-Executive Directors.
 The Committee's composition fulfils the requirements of rule 7.10.5 of Listing Rules of the Colombo Stock Exchange.
 The Remuneration Committee consists of the following members;